-Web typography is currently riding a wave of endless creativity, with Google Fonts establishing itself as an invaluable resource for digital designers.
-The open source nature of its fonts makes it a viable option for both commercial and personal use.
+Web typography is currently riding a wave of relentless creativity.
+Google Fonts is an invaluable resource for digital designers, the open source nature of its fonts makes it a viable option for both commercial and personal use.
 With it being a Google tool, Accessibility is of course key, with its high quality selection of web and mobile typography, taking into account legibility and readability.

-The use of typography as a principal design element in the latest trends, means Google Fonts is now a more valuable resource than ever.
-Its interface and download system is very intuitive and comfortable, whilst allowing you to compare all the fonts and styles available to satisfy the current creative landscape that is fusing bold typography, serif and display fonts, big paragraphs, decorative-styles, and more.
-Read more about typography taking centre stage here Typography is the new black.
-Trends in web design
+The use of typography is a principal design element in the latest trends, making Google Fonts a more valuable resource than ever.
+Its interface and download system is intuitive and comfortable, allowing you to compare all the fonts and styles available in order to complement the current creative landscape - which sees the fusing of bold typography, serif and display fonts, big paragraphs, and decorative-styles.

 Top recommended Google Web Fonts